-- Query API Authentication - Example Request
+• Query API Authentication

-HTTP Query-based requests are HTTP requests that use the HTTP verb GET or POST and a Query parameter named Action or Operation.
+Query requests are HTTP or HTTPS requests that use the HTTP verb GET or POST and a Query parameter named Action or Operation.
 Action is used throughout this documentation, although Operation is supported for backward compatibility with other AWS Query APIs.